 • ENGAGE: Start with a candid assessment of internal employee perceptions, programmes, and engagement levels to ascertain whether the current company culture can attract and retain these underrepresented groups.
 Do this by location and pay attention to differentiation in response from individual groups of underrepresented employees, as findings may be very different across these variables.

 • ENGAGE: Evaluate your talent processes to see if there is any bias or if they pose disproportionate barriers to underrepresented groups.
 Collect and understand data on how women and underrepresented minorities have progressed and been developed.
 On the hiring side, even well-intentioned application processes can create challenges for women or minority populations.
 Tweak your application-review processes as needed.

-The ongoing challenges most manufacturers face in attracting, retaining, and upskilling their workforce are likely to persist without a concerted, industrywide effort.
-While many of the recommendations above are designed to help address specific pain points, the broader reality is that the industry as a whole should continue to come together to help with the perception of work and introduce flexibility in manufacturing for a new generation of workers, standardize on the most-needed credentials, and build additional on-ramps to talent programs that can expand and diversify the pipeline entering the industry.
+The ongoing challenges most manufacturers face in attracting, retaining and upskilling their workforce are likely to persist without a concerted, industrywide effort.
+While many of the recommendations above are designed to help address specific pain points, the broader reality is that the industry as a whole should continue to come together to help with the perception of work and introduce flexibility in manufacturing for a new generation of workers, standardise on the most-needed credentials, and build additional on-ramps to talent programmes that can expand and diversify the pipeline entering the industry.

-When your organization is constantly on the move, aligning your culture, structure, and assets with your business strategy is no easy undertaking.
-Our Organization Transformation services help you bring these key success factors together under a unified strategy, harnessing change and data across the enterprise to proactively manage risk, support growth, and improve operational efficiency.
+When your organisation is constantly on the move, aligning your culture, structure, and assets with your business strategy is no easy undertaking.
+Our Organisation Transformation services help you bring these key success factors together under a unified strategy, harnessing change and data across the enterprise to proactively manage risk, support growth, and improve operational efficiency.